Wormwood

 • May interact with anticonvulsant medications

-• May enhance effects of sedative medications
+• May enhance effects of other bitter herbs

 Possible Side Effects

-• Nausea and vomiting (high doses)
+• Nausea and vomiting with excessive use

-• Neurotoxicity with prolonged high-dose use
+• Seizures with high doses or prolonged use

-• Allergic reactions in Asteraceae-sensitive individuals
+• Allergic reactions in sensitive individuals

 Special Populations